SimVascular/svFSIplus/README.md

 <!--- =================================================================================== -->

 <h1 id="building"> Building the svFSIplus Program from Source </h1>
 The svFSIplus program can be compiled and linked from the GitHub source using a CMake build process.
-The build process creates a binary executable file named **svfsiplus**.
+The build process creates a binary executable file named <b>svfsiplus</b>.

 ## Supported Platforms